-Applied research should stimulate the adaptation of industrial systems (e.g. antibiotic manufacturing, agricultural and aquaculture systems, healthcare facilities) to reduce AMR in the environment.
+Applied research should stimulate the adaptation of industrial systems (e.g. antimicrobial manufacturing, agricultural and aquaculture systems, healthcare facilities) to reduce AMR in the environment.
 Such procedures include:

-- Development of methods and/or policies to reduce the discharge of antimicrobials and residues, as well as resistant bacteria and their genes; - Improvement of sewage and wastewater treatments from industries, healthcare facilities and the general community to reduce the environmental concentration of antimicrobials, resistant bacteria and their genes; - Development of novel bio-engineering methods to minimise the release and spread of AMR in the environment.
+- Development of methods and/or policies to reduce the discharge of antimicrobials and residues, as well as resistant bacteria and fungi, and their genes; - Improvement of sewage and wastewater treatments from industries, healthcare facilities and the general community to reduce the environmental concentration of antimicrobials, resistant bacteria, fungi and their genes; - Development of novel bio-engineering methods to minimise the release and spread of AMR in the environment.

-New industrial methods to reduce and prevent additional contamination of the environment with resistant bacteria and antibiotic residues could best be developed in partnership between academia and bio-sanitation engineering industries.
+New industrial methods to reduce and prevent additional contamination of the environment with resistant bacteria, fungi and antimicrobial residues could best be developed in partnership between academia and bio-sanitation engineering industries.